troglobit/smcroute/README.md

     cat /proc/net/dev_mcast

-or look for the `MULTICAST` flag in:
+or look for interfaces with the `MULTICAST` flag in the output from:

     ifconfig

-Some interfaces come with `MULTICAST` disabled, like `lo` and `greN`, but can be enabled and used as well.
+Some interfaces have the `MULTICAST` flag disabled by default, like `lo` and `greN`.
+Usually this flag can be enabled administratively.

 On *BSD: